Reduced-Order Modeling for Heston Stochastic Volatility Model: Reduced-order modeling

 The DMD algorithms are based on the minimization of the norm $R$.
 This can be expressed equivalently as $ \mathcal{S}_1\approx {\mathcal A }\mathcal{S}_0, $ so that $\tilde{\mathcal A}$ is the minimizer of

 in the Frobenious norm.

 Different DMD algorithms are developed for the estimation of Koopman modes, eigenvalues and amplitudes from the given set of snapshots.
 In this paper we consider the exact DMD algorihm in \cite{Tu14} and a variant of DMD algorithm in \cite{Chen12}.
-Both algorithms are implemented in the MATLAB Toolbox Koopman mode decomposition \cite{Budisic15}.

 In POD the modes are ranked by energy level through the POD singular values.
-There is not such a criteria for ranking the contributions of the different DMD modes.
-Different criteria are developed depending on what can be considered as important for the models used \cite{Tissot14}.
+There is no such criteria for ranking the contributions of the different DMD modes.
+Different criteria are developed depending on what can be considered important for the models used.
 The DMD modes can then be selected based on their amplitude or based on their frequency/growth rate.
 The amplitude criterion is also not perfect because there exist modes with very high amplitudes but which are very fast damped.
-The selection based on frequency/growth rate has also disadvantages, because it relies on a priori physical knowledge.
+The selection based on frequency/growth rate has also disadvantages because it relies on a priori physical knowledge.
 Additionally, spatial non-orthogonality of the DMD modes may introduce a poor quality of approximation when only a subset of modes with the largest amplitude is retained.
-Recently several algorithms are developed for selecting optimal amplitudes and extracting the desired frequencies, spatial profiles using combinatorial search \cite{Chen12} or a gradient-based algorithm or simultaneously search for the low-rank basis \cite{Goulart12,Wynn13}.
+Recently several algorithms are developed for selecting optimal amplitudes and extracting the desired frequencies, spatial profiles using combinatorial search \cite{Chen12}.

-We give here briefly the optimal selection of amplitudes of extracted DMD modes following \cite{Javanovich14} implemented in the MATLAB Toolbox Koopman mode decomposition \cite{Budisic15}.
+We give here briefly the optimal selection of amplitudes of extracted DMD modes following \cite{Javanovich14}.
 The dynamics of the reduced system in $r$ dimensional subspace is governed by

 where $\tilde{\mathcal A }= {\bm U}^*\mathcal{S}_1{\bm V} {\bm \Sigma}^{-1}$ is the reduced matrix obtained from the DMD algorithms Algorithm~\ref{exactDMDalg} and Algorithm~\ref{exactDMDalg_Chen}.
 The reduced solution can be written as linear combination of DMD modes